 “Lamentation of Christ” by Andrea Mantegna

 “Lamentation of Christ” by Andrea Mantegna portrays the body of Christ lying face upwards on a marble slab.
 He is mourned by the Virgin Mary and Saint John and St. Mary Magdalene weeping for his death.
-The theme of the Lamentation of Christ is common in medieval and Renaissance art, although this treatment is unusual for the period.
-The realism and tragedy of the scene are enhanced by the perspective, which foreshortens and dramatises the stretched out figure.
+The theme of the Lamentation of Christ was common in Medieval and Renaissance art, although this treatment is unusual for the period.
+The perspective enhances the realism and tragedy of the scene.
+The foreshortening dramatizes the stretched-out figure.

 Mantegna stressed the anatomical details, in particular, Christ’s thorax, the holes in Christ’s hands and feet.
-Also, the faces of the mourners, are portrayed without any idealism.
+Also, the faces of the mourners are portrayed without any idealism.
 The sharply drawn drapery which covers the corpse contributes to the dramatic effect.
-The composition places the central focus of the image on the human anatomy of the figure, which supported a theological emphasis on the Humanity of Jesus at the time.
+The composition places the central focus on the human anatomy of the figure.
+This focus supported a theological emphasis on the Humanity of Jesus at the time.